Glendalough: The Deer Stone

+beside the green road leading to the upper lake.
+Their original use is largely unknown, their original use many of these stones over time developed associations with the saints and were part of the post medieval pilgrim rituals.
+In August 2023, The Deer Stone was vandalised, causing permanent damage.

 Monuments near the Upper Lough

 Reefert Church

 Situated in a grove of trees, this nave-and-chancel church dates from around 1100.
 Most of the surrounding walls are modern.
 The name derives from Righ Fearta, the burial place of the kings.
 The church, built in a simple style, has a granite doorway with sloping jambs and flat lintel and a granite chancel arch.
 The projecting corbels at each gable carried verge timbers for the roof.
 East of the church there are two crosses of note, one with an elaborate interlace pattern.
 On the other side of the Poulanass River, close to Reefert are the remains of another small church.

 St. Kevin's Cell

 Built on a rocky spur over the lake, this stone structure was 3.6 metres in diameter with walls 0.9 metres thick and a doorway on the east side.
 Only the foundations survive today and it is possible that the cell had a stone-corbelled roof, similar to the beehive huts on Skellig Michael, County Kerry.